Skip to content

 Does Sophos Connect support SSL VPN on macOS?

 Yes.
-Since Sophos Connect 2.0, the Sophos Connect Client on macOS can use Remote Access SSL VPN.
+Since Sophos Connect 2.0, Sophos Connect Client on macOS can use Remote Access SSL VPN.

 Is Apple Silicon supported?